![]() |

 This Site |

 The Khazars ruled over many peoples some of whom were also influenced by Hebraising tendencies.
 In Judaism at that time there were two main streams.
 There were Rabbinical Jews who parallel the Orthodox Jews of today and who believed in the Bible and in its interpretation according to Oral Tradition.
-They were homogeneous (still are), and consistent in their basic beliefs and practices.
+The Oral tradition is justified by the Bible (Deuteronomy ch.17) that commands us (on pain of death) to obey the Sages when in doubt.
+The Orthodox in their decision were homogeneous (and still are), and consistent in their basic beliefs and practices.
 They usually managed to reach a consensus regarding the practical application of Biblical injunctions.
 Another group were the Karaites who claimed to believe only in Scripture.
 The Karaites, however, were actually eclectic and widely divergent amongst themselves in their interpretation of Scripture.
 The Karaite movement in the modern sense may have begun in the region of present-day Iraq but its roots can be traced back to the Samaritans and to the Sadducees and to other sects of former times.
 Amongst the numerous groups subject to the Khazars were Tartars and Turkish elements and some of these accepted the Karaite form of religion.
 [IT SHOULD HOWEVER BE REMEMBERED THAT THE JEWISH KHAZARS WERE THEMSELVES ADHERENTS OF THE RABBINICAL FORM.]
 The Karaites of Russia freely intermarried with the Tartars and spoke a Tartar dialect.
 Groups of Karaites were found in Lithuania, Southern Russia, the Crimea, and at one stage even in Germany.
 Under the Czars the Jews were persecuted and the Karaites naturally wished to be exempt from anti-Jewish discrimination.
-They, therefore, claimed to be descended from the Lost Ten Tribes and not Judaeans and as such could not be held responsible for the crucifixion.
+They, therefore, claimed to be descended from the Lost Ten Tribes or from the Khazars.
+At all events as not related to the Judaeans and as such could not be held responsible for the crucifixion.

-In the Crimea of Southern Russia certain tombstones, etc., were fabricated by a wealthy Karaite scholar named Firkovitch.
+In the Crimea of Southern Russia certain tombstones, etc., were fabricated by a wealthy Karaite scholar named Abraham Firkovitch (1786-1874).
 These tombstones bear the names of people stating that they are descended from Tribes of Israel exiled by Assyria.
-For a short period several leading authorities were misled by this evidence and there were those who perhaps wanted to be misled in order to help the Karaites out of their predicament.
+Firkovitch claimed that this was evidence that the Karaites in the Crimea had been there before the Jew and were not related to them.
+Several leading authorities were misled by this evidence and there were those who perhaps wanted to be misled in order to help the Karaites out of their predicament.
 By agreeing that the Karaites were descended from the Lost Ten Tribes, or from the Khazars, they were helping the Karaites claim that they were not related to the Jews and therefore should not be persecuted as Jews.
-[Some sections of The Lost Ten Tribes however really had once been in the Crimea and in other areas of southern and eastern Russia.
+It worked.
+The Karaites were exempted by Russian authorities from restrictive measures taken against Jews.
+[Some sections of the Lost Ten Tribes really had once been in the Crimea and in other areas of southern and eastern Russia.
 Not all the evidence produced by Firkovitch was necessarily false.
 The case is still under consideration.]
-Other Karaite figures, both under the Russians and under Hitler, strove to prove that they were not racially of Jewish, or Israelite, origin.
+Karaite figures, both under the Russians and under Hitler, strove to prove that they were not racially of Jewish, or Israelite, origin.
 Some of them were actively anti-Semitic.
 TO BE CONSIDERED AN ISRAELITE OF WHATEVER TYPE CAN BE DANGEROUS!!
 In some accounts of the Khazars it is assumed that the Karaites descend from them.
 This assumption is mistaken and misleading.

 Regarding conversion